sveltejs/svelte/documentation/docs/05-misc/02-testing.md

 		// `// @vitest-environment jsdom` comment at the top of the test files instead.
 		environment: 'jsdom'
 	},
-	// Tell Vitest to prefer the browser condition.
-Svelte uses a so-called exports map
+	// Tell Vitest to use the `browser` entry points in `package.json` files, even though it's running in Node
-	// which loads different code depending on the environment - we want to load the browser environment.
 	resolve: process.env.VITEST
 		? {
 				conditions: ['browser']